Get an exclusive sneak peek at my upcoming and planned books

 This is my most ambitious and exciting book project to date.
 My goal is to write a historical fiction novel about my ancestors, the Black Caribs, an Afro-Amerindian tribe with a compelling, yet tragic story which has been largely untold.
 Among their many extraordinary achievements was their armed resistance against European colonization of the Caribbean island of St Vincent for nearly two centuries.

-Equally remarkable, the Black Caribs were also the first non-white/indigenous people to ever sign an accord with a European colonial power (Great Britain).
+Equally remarkable, the Black Caribs were also one of the first non-white/indigenous people to sign an accord with a European colonial power (Great Britain).
 Adding further intrigue to their story is the as yet unresolved mystery surrounding the origin of the Black Caribs, which remains the subject of historical and anthropological debate to this day.

 Avoiding such controversies this book will take readers on a journey from the events leading up to the start of the Second Carib War in 1795 to the mass deportation of Black Caribs to the island of Roatan, in present-day Honduras, at the war’s conclusion in 1797.
-To ensure authenticity and honor the legacy of the Black Caribs I am researching historical records, visiting relevant historical sites and interviewing modern-day descendants of the Black Caribs in the diaspora.
+To ensure authenticity and honor the legacy of the Black Caribs I am painstakingly researching historical records, visiting relevant historical sites and interviewing modern-day descendants of the Black Caribs in the diaspora.

 Children of the Ocean God is a book derived from the very marrow of my soul.